jinpavg/waterlillies/README.md

 for video player setup, see [VIDEO.md](/video-player/VIDEO.md)

-created with appreciation for the excellent [grainflow Max package](https://github.com/composingcap/grainflow)
+created with appreciation and gratitude for the excellent [grainflow Max package](https://github.com/composingcap/grainflow)